Power BI – Cascading Slicers

 So we want to create a measure to indicate if there are sales records.
 My initial reaction was to create a boolean (True / False) measure using ISEMPTY on the Sales table something similar to

-Puzzled I went looking, and of course the best site SQLBI gave me the answer to use. the links I used were.
+Puzzled I went looking, and of course the best site SQLBI gave me the answer to use.
+The links I used were:

 https://www.sqlbi.com/articles/syncing-slicers-in-power-bi/